Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 He doesn't owe a single donor anything here, folks.

-Well, there may be some donors, I don't know, but not like traditional politicians that that put donors in cabinet position, put donors in ambassadorships.
+This has not been, well, there may be some donors, I don't know, but not like traditional politicians that put donors in cabinet positions, put donors in ambassadorships.

-And lob Trump doesn't know, doesn't owe lobbyists anything.
+And Trump doesn't know, doesn't owe lobbyists anything.

 It's no wonder lobbyists would be out complaining and whining.

-Well, I don't even know that we're gonna get a big bill.
+Well, I don't even know that we're going to get a big bill.

 I can't see where Trump even knows what he's doing.